AdaCore/training_material/courses/fundamentals_of_ada/labs/radar/020_declarations/instructions.rst

     - Named numbers :ada:`constant` for perfect precision
     - Indexing is mostly used through `Positive`
     - Strict typing is a **pillar** of the language

+* More resource on recommended Ada style can be found at https://www.adaic.org/resources/add_content/docs/95style/html/sec_3/3-5.html